brislazaro/VW-prueba/docs/adapter-pattern.md

 # Usage of the Adapter Pattern

-I used the `Adapter Pattern` in my components using a custom hook.

-This hook responsability will be to get the required data for the component, adapt it as needed, and return it to the component.
+In this project, the `Adapter Pattern` is implemented using a custom hook.
+The primary responsibility of this hook is to fetch and adapt data as needed before providing it to the component.

-The key point of this hook is to **always return the same structure and variable names**.
-This way, the component does not know where the data is comming from, and so, if that changes, the component and the test stays the same without breaking.
-Making it easier to possible refactors and to test.
+## Consistency the Key concept of this pattern
+The hook always returns the same structure and variable names.
+This design ensures that the component remains unaware of the data's origin.
+Consequently, changes in data sources or structures do not affect the component or its tests, simplifying refactoring and testing.

+## Example implementation

-For a simple component without much logic like [PostsPage](../src/pages/PostsPage/PostsPage.tsx), the hook will always return the following structure:
+For a simple component like [PostsPage](../src/pages/PostsPage/PostsPage.tsx), the hook provides the following structure:

 ```js
 {